-documented in the service plant.
-Specify the state's policies concerning the reasonable indication of the need for services. i.
+i.
 Minimum number of services.

-The minimum number of waiver services (one or more) that an individual must require in order to be determined to need waiver services is: 1 ii.
+The minimum number of waiver services (one or more) that an individual must require in order to be determined to need waiver services is:

+- ii.
 Frequency of services.
-The State requires (select one): ○ The provision of waiver services at least monthly Monthly monitoring of the individual when services are furnished on a less than monthly basis If the State also requires a minimum frequency for the provision of waiver services other than monthly (e.g., quarterly), specify the frequency: b.
-HCBS waiver services must be accessed at least once every calendar quarter by the participant.
+The State requires (select one): - The provision of waiver services at least monthly - Monthly monitoring of the individual when services are furnished on a less than monthly basis

+If the State also requires a minimum frequency for the provision of waiver services other than monthly (e.g., quarterly), specify the frequency:

+HCBS waiver services must be accessed at least once every calendar quarter by the participant. b.
 Responsibility for Performing Evaluations and Reevaluations.
-Level of care evaluations and reevaluations are performed (select one): O Directly by the Medicaid agency O By the operating agency specified in Appendix A By an entity under contract with the Medicaid agency.
-Specify the entity: ^ ✓ • Other Specify: c.
+Level of care evaluations and reevaluations are

+- performed (select one): - O Directly by the Medicaid agency - O By the operating agency specified in Appendix A - By an entity under contract with the Medicaid agency.

+Specify the entity:

+• Other

 The IME MSU is responsible for determining the initial level of care evaluation for waiver enrollment with the input of the service worker, case manager, health home coordinator, community-based case manager, medical professional, and other appropriate professionals.
 For fee-for-service participants, the reevaluation is also conducted by the IME MSU.
 MCOs are responsible for reevaluations of their members.
 The IME MSU reviews and approves all reevaluations that indicate a change in the member's level of care.
 MCOs are responsible for developing and implementing policies and procedures for ongoing identification of members who may be eligible for waiver services.
 Upon identification the MCO completes the initial level of care assessment with the IME MSU maintaining final review and approval authority.

-Qualifications of Individuals Performing Initial Evaluation: Per 42 CFR §441.303(c)(1), specify the educational/professional qualifications of individuals who perform the initial evaluation of level of care for waiver applicants: Medical professionals (i.e., licensed physician, physician assistant or advanced registered nurse practitioner) perform the initial evaluation/complete the assessment tool.
-The IME requires that professionals completing the level of care determination are licensed RNs.
-If the RN is unable to approve level of care, then the Physician Assistant or MD make the final level of care determination. d.
+c.
+Qualifications of Individuals Performing Initial Evaluation: Per 42 CFR §441.303(c)(1), specify the educational/professional qualifications of individuals who perform the initial evaluation of level of care for waiver applicants:

+Medical professionals (i.e., licensed physician, physician assistant or advanced registered nurse practitioner) perform the initial evaluation.
+The IME requires that individuals making level of care determinations be licensed registered nurses.

+d.
 Level of Care Criteria.
 Fully specify the level of care criteria that are used to evaluate and reevaluate whether an individual needs services through the waiver and that serve as the basis of the State's level of care instrument/tool.
 Specify the level of care instrument/tool that is employed.
 State laws, regulations, and policies concerning level of care criteria and the level of care instrument/tool are available to CMS upon request through the Medicaid agency or the operating agency (if applicable), including the instrument/tool utilized.

 IME Medical Services uses the Form 470-4392, Level of Care Certification.
-Areas of review include: (1) cognitive; (2) mood and behavior patterns; (3) physical functioning - mobility; (4) skin condition; (5) pulmonary status; (6) continence; (7) dressing and personal hygiene - ADLS; (8) physical functioning - eating; (9) medications; (10) communication/hearing/vision patterns; and (11) prior living - psychosocial. e.
+Areas of review include: (1) cognitive; (2) mood and behavior patterns; (3) physical functioning - mobility; (4) skin condition; (5) pulmonary status; (6)

+continence; (7) dressing and personal hygiene - ADLS; (8) physical functioning - eating; (9) medications; (10) communication/hearing/vision patterns; and (11) prior living - psychosocial.

+- e.
 Level of Care Instrument(s).
-Per 42 CFR §441.303(c)(2), indicate whether the instrument/tool used to evaluate level of care for the waiver differs from the instrument/tool used to evaluate institutional level of care (select one):

-The same instrument is used in determining the level of care for the waiver and for institutional care under the State Plan.

-A different instrument is used to determine the level of care for the waiver than for institutional care under the State plan.
+Per 42 CFR §441.303(c)(2), indicate whether the instrument/tool used to evaluate level of care for the waiver differs from the instrument/tool used to evaluate institutional level of care (select one): - The same instrument is used in determining the level of care for the waiver and for institutional care under the State Plan. - A different instrument is used to determine the level of care for the waiver than for institutional care under the State plan.